chroniconl/cms/README.md

 3. Click the "Deploy" button.
 4. Follow the prompts to deploy the project to your own domain.

-## Contributing / Bug Reports

-We'd be appreciative of bug reports/ fixes, and would gladly accept new proposals.

-If you'd like to contribute to an existing issue, kindly communicate through the designated ticket to avoid overlapping efforts.
-Check out the [Open Issues](https://github.com/matthewbub/chroniconl-cms/issues?q=is%3Aissue+is%3Aopen) and our Contributing Guide for more information.

-This project requires Node.js and pnpm to be installed.
-If needed, you can install them from Node.js website and pnpm website.

 ### Contributors Setup

 1. Fork this repository
 2. Clone the forked repository to your local machine, or open a new Code Space
 3. Checkout to a clean branch. e.g git checkout feature/addSomeCode (Please be more descriptive)
 4. (Follow the steps in [Getting Started](#getting-started) to install dependencies)
 5. You're all set up.
 Run pnpm run build to run the production build and ensure everything is working.
-If not, please open an issue in https://github.com/matthewbub/chroniconl-cms/issues 🙂
+If not, please open an issue in https://github.com/chroniconl/cms/issues 🙂

 ## FAQ